dmr-uni-projects-assignments/Lab-Assignment-Responsive-Portfolio-Web/README.md

 - Practice responsive web design techniques
 - Learn how to structure and style a webpage
-- Showcase personal or sample projects in a professional format
+- Showcase personal or sample projects in a professional format that anyone can access from any device

 ## 👥 Target Audience